Tag Archive for: Ableton Live

 Put a limiter on the master.
 This is to avoid clipping.

 So that’s the list.
-To download the Ableton Live session template, join my free coaching program.
+To download the Ableton Live session template, join my coaching program on Patreon.

 Simple Sound Design Tips